 What is Sports Massage?

 A specific type of massage therapy, the sports massage is a targeted therapeutic treatment whose prime purpose is to help alleviate stress and tension which often builds up in the body’s soft tissues as a result of regular physical activity.
 The ‘soft tissue’ includes muscles, tendons, ligaments and fascia (a band of connective tissue, mainly collagen, which serves to attach, stabilise and separate muscles and internal organs).
-During a sports massage a variety of pressure is applied to the body, some techniques used are similar to those in other types of massage, although in the sports massage, pressure is typically deeper and more intense, penetrating further into the body’s soft tissues to release tension and reduce the build up of any trigger points.
+During a massage, a variety of pressure is applied to the body, some techniques used are similar to those in other types of massage, although, in the sports massage, pressure is typically deeper and more intense, penetrating further into the body’s soft tissues to release tension and reduce the build-up of any trigger points.
 Stretching techniques may also be involved to help lengthen short and tense muscles.

-A skilled sports massage therapist should be well qualified, display a detailed understanding of the body’s anatomy and physiology and be able to identify problem areas.
+A skilled massage therapist should be well qualified, display a detailed understanding of the body’s anatomy and physiology and be able to identify problem areas.